-MESMAC Newcastle works with gay and bisexual men and other men who have sex with men to increase the range of choices open to them.
+MESMAC Newcastle works with gay and bisexual men and other men who have sex with men (over the age of 13) to increase the range of choices open to them.
 They offer free HIV tests, advice and information on many different health issues including Sexual Health, STI’s, support groups and much more.
-They also offer 1-2-1 support and a 5-day-a-week helpline.
+They also offer 1-2-1 support and a 5-day-a-week helpline on 0191 233 1333.

 Keshet UK's mission is to ensure that Jewish LGBT+ people and their families are included throughout Jewish life in the UK.
 Jewish LGBT+ people exist in all walks of life.
 Keshet UK aspires to work with all UK Jewish communities, including Liberal, Masorti, Orthodox and Reform, cross-communal and non-denominational organisations.

 The Rowan is the regional Sexual Assault Referral Centre for Northern Ireland, providing a number of different services for individuals who have been raped or sexually assaulted.
 The service is open to a range of users and had a 24-hour advice helpline on 0800 389 4424.
 If you were assaulted in the past or recently the company offers a wider range of support for individuals and their specific needs.

 Sarbat is a volunteer led group addressing LGBT issues from a Sikh perspective.
 They organise regular events to encourage discussions, tackle homophobia/biphobia/transphobia and build bridges within and beyond their communities.